tirth23/react-imdb/README.md

 > https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow

 ## Main Parts of Redux Toolkit
-1. Slices:
-a.
-A slice is like a part of your application's state.
+1. Slices: A slice is like a part of your application's state.
-b.
 It contains the state, actions, and reducers for a specific part of your application.
-c.
 Think of a slice as a "slice of the pie" where each slice represents a piece of your overall state.
-2. Actions:
-a.
-Actions are objects that describe what happened in your app.
+2. Actions: Actions are objects that describe what happened in your app.
 For example, clicking a button might generate an action like { type: 'counter/increment' }.